ros-navigation/navigation2/nav2_smac_planner/README.md

 ## Design

 The basic design centralizes a templated A\* implementation that handles the search of a graph of nodes.
-The implementation is templated by the nodes, `NodeT`, which contain the methods needed to compute the hueristics, travel costs, and search neighborhoods.
+The implementation is templated by the nodes, `NodeT`, which contain the methods needed to compute the heuristics, travel costs, and search neighborhoods.
 The outcome of this design is then a standard A\* implementation that can be used to traverse any type of graph as long as a node template can be created for it.

 We provide 3 nodes by default currently.
 The 2D node template (`Node2D`) which does 2D grid-search with either 4 or 8-connected neighborhoods.
 We also provide a Hybrid A\* node template (`NodeHybrid`) which does SE2 (X, Y, theta) search and collision checking on Dubin or Reeds-Shepp motion models.
 We also provide the Lattice (`NodeLattice`) node for state lattice planning making use of the wider range of velocity options available to differential and omnidirectional robots.
 Additional templates could be easily made and included for 3D grid search and non-grid base searching like routing.